Avinash-Murugappan/My-Website/content/about/index.md

   - AWS
   - Angular
   - React
-  - Flutter
+  - iOS app development
 ---

 Hello!
-I'm Avinash, a software engineering Grad.
+I'm Avinash, a CS Grad.

 I enjoy developing software, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.